The

 So if you move even by one fret, then the shapes can be seen.
 Even as you may move through our "long figure", each time you move over and up, the same situation applies: there is a shape under you all along the way.

-So above again we may have implied that, moving with confidence in your own figures, might require some larger familiarity: with every Shape; and, some Shape-to-Shape memory.
+So again we may have implied that, moving with confidence in your own figures, might require some larger familiarity: with every Shape; and, some Shape-to-Shape memory.
 Our musical figure doesn't even spend much time in any one Shape.
 We can say that: enough familiarity with the Shapes, to provide you value there; is not out of reach for anyone who's already playing figures through the shapes on the neck!
-And importantly again, we will explain the smaller orientations that simply could build up that way; without needing to conjure up a whole Shape at every fret.
+And importantly again, we will explain the smaller orientations that simply could build up that way; without needing to conjure up the whole Shape at every fret all the time.

 Jumping; Or Staying Fixed

 Notice also that seven shapes do not cover 11 fretting positions — there are seven.
 Some are offset by a whole tone, and it's just always based on the intervals of the scale.
 The shapes also overlap.
-You may move shape to shape, or move by two or more; and also, group Shapes (if you want).
-You can also jump by four frets for example, to move into a fully new section of the neck.
+You may find that you've moved shape to shape, or move by two or more; and also, group Shapes (if you want).
+You may also jump by four frets for example, to move into a fully new section of the neck.
 Obviously, you are free, and must play just the way you want.
-You may also choose to play in position; or, dissect the shapes.

 This point can simply be another way to approach the shapes.
 You can approach the shapes "in any order", and based on anything you might practice or play.
 You again will not be expected to have complete shape memory, before discovering one of the many other values.